 3. Lunch and snack bags

 Our re-usable produce bags are great for storing fruit, veggies, crackers and other snacks.
 They are easy to carry and easy to wash.
 Eliminate more single use bags and save yourself having to carry around large, heavy re-usable containers.
-Once snack time is finished you can simply stuff your re-usable bag in a pocket or bag.
+Once snack time is finished you can simply stuff your re-usable bag into a pocket or bag.

 4. Food waste for your bokashi bucket

 Since starting to use bokashi composting in my home, I have really learnt the value of my food waste.
-I don’t like to see any food waste go to waste.
+I don’t like to see any food scraps go to waste.
 I often use my produce bags to bring home banana peels, apple cores etc so that I can add them to my bokashi bucket.
 I’ve even been known to gather food scraps from friends to bring back to my bokashi bucket!